Oldcastle, County Meath: Oldcastle Detention camp (1916–1918)

-After the 1916 Rising the political landscape had changed in Ireland.
+After the 1916 Rising, the political landscape had changed in most of Ireland.
 There was an anti-conscription meeting in Oldcastle held on 13 April 1918.
-The guest speaker was Arthur Griffith a key figure in Sinn Fein.
-The rally was attended by thousands of people and was only 300 meters away from the camp.
+The guest speaker was Arthur Griffith, a key figure in Sinn Féin.
+The rally was attended by thousands of people and was only 300 metres away from the camp.
 The speeches taking place were very Nationalist and anti-British.
 Prisoners watched from the roof of the camp ‘from which the meeting was visible’.
 Account taken from The Anglo Celt.
-Once the speeches had ended the crowd moved towards the prison but nothing became of this.
-Following this incident and the political concerns at the time the British decided to move the prisoners from Oldcastle.
-On 25 May 1918 a specially commissioned train left Oldcastle to go to North Wall, Dublin.
+Once the speeches had ended, the crowd moved towards the prison, but nothing became of this.
+Following this incident and the political concerns at the time, the British decided to move the prisoners from Oldcastle.
+On 25 May 1918, a specially commissioned train left Oldcastle to go to the North Wall in Dublin.
 The prisoners were then taken by ship to Knockaloe Camp on the Isle of Man.
-Oldcastle was returned to its previous owners the Oldcastle Board of Guardians and fell into disuse.
-During the War of Independence in May 1920 Oldcastle Workhouse was set ablaze by the local IRA to stop the British using it as a military base.
-The main buildings no longer stand the only thing still standing is the perimeter wall.
+Oldcastle was returned to its previous owners, the Oldcastle Board of Guardians and fell into disuse.
+In May 1920, during the War of Independence, Oldcastle Workhouse was set ablaze by the local IRA to stop the British from using it as a military base.
+The main buildings no longer stand; the only thing still standing is the perimeter wall.

 Entertainment

 The Oldcastle Agricultural Show is held on the third Sunday in July in the Gilson National Park.
-Each year it attracts thousands of people to the town.
+Each year, it attracts thousands of people to the town.
 Live music, fashion, children's entertainment, and other events are held.
 YouTube singer Father Ray Kelly performed at the 2016 event.

 Le Chéile Arts & Music Festival is held on the bank holiday weekend in August at various venues around the town.
 The festival has been running since 1998 and has featured acts such as Aslan, The Saw Doctors, Shane MacGowan, The Riptide Movement and Kodaline.
-Fr Ray Kelly is also a local feature and performs in his own parish church.

 Sport

 Oldcastle is a centre for anglers & is ideally located four miles (6.4 km) from Lough Ramor (County Cavan), a lake that is noted for its coarse fishing.

 Oldcastle is also ideally located six miles (10 km) from Lough Sheelin (County Cavan) which is noted for its trout fishing.

 Oldcastle GAA club is over 125 years old.
-It competes in the Meath Intermediate Football Championship are in Division 1 of the League.
+It competes in the Meath Intermediate Football Championship and is in Division 1 of the League.